sysghent/plant-pot/README.md

 The sending task is an async task because we are not interested in measurements that are closer than 500 milliseconds apart.
 The `Ticker` is used to wait for the next measurement interval and allow other async tasks to run.

 The `publisher` is used to send the moisture value to the channel.
 The `publish_immediate` method is used to send the value immediately and drops any old values not yet consumed by a receiving task.
+Note: `PubSubChannel` is a single-value channel with overwrite semantics, not a cache.

 ## Pulse Width Modulation (PWM)